tmtmtm/bashible/docs/append_line.md

 ##### append_line LINE PATH

-Append a line to a file unless the line has been found in the end already.
+Appends a line to a file unless the line has been found in the end of the file already.

 ```bash
 @ Editing sshd_config